 Where forklifts or similar trucks are used, racks can easily get damaged.
 The forklift’s tines or the pallet itself can bend a rack and even knock it over.
 Also, a forklift operator may strike the rack or support.
 If operators cause damage, they should report it immediately, but they don’t always do so.
 Adding guards around the racking support can help minimize damage from impacts.

 Even with guards, employers should conduct periodic inspections for damage.
 Damaged rack sections may have to be removed from use until evaluated and repaired or replaced.
 Repairs should use only manufacturer-approved components and should be performed by a qualified person.
 Do not allow “good enough” repairs using improvised materials.

 In nearly every workplace, some employees manually handle boxes, bags, or other materials.
 Larger loads require using forklifts, conveyors, or even slings and cranes.
-To learn how to avoid common hazards, join our webcast “OSHA Material Handling and Hazardous Materials” on Thursday, November 30, 2023.
-This presentation will cover storage and handling, including proper storage of flammable liquids and compressed gasses.
+To learn how to avoid common hazards, watch our archived webcast “OSHA Material Handling and Hazardous Materials” from Thursday, November 30, 2023.
+This presentation covered storage and handling, including proper storage of flammable liquids and compressed gasses.